m-shahbaz-kharal/STRIDE/README.md

 python -m app.test_graph
 ```

+## Frontend experience

+- React + React Flow powers a Blueprint-style canvas with draggable nodes, typed ports, and an inspector panel that exposes device preference, params, and breakpoints.
+- Execution controls support Run Graph, Run Selection, and Step while capturing live logs, execution units, and tensor-like output summaries returned from the backend.
+- The palette is populated directly from the backend registry (`/api/node-types`) so the UI always reflects the nodes available to the scheduler, and every node highlights the last device/resolution it ran on for quick debugging.

+## Backend APIs

+- `GET /api/node-types` exposes every registered node’s metadata (ports, descriptions, param schema, defaults) so the frontend can render a consistent palette.
+- `POST /api/run-graph` still accepts a graph definition, but it also looks for two optional helpers: an embedded `options` object (`mode`, `target_nodes`, `breakpoints`, `max_steps`) and a `graph` wrapper.
+The executor now respects selection-only runs, breakpoints, and stepping hints from the UI.

 ## Architecture notes

-- **Execution plan**: The backend builds a topological order (Kahn's algorithm),
-  partitions nodes into device-aligned execution units, and logs the trace for
-  each node with the assigned device hint.
+- **Execution plan**: The backend still topologically sorts nodes, but the planner can now restrict execution to a selection, honor breakpoints, and stop after a fixed number of steps thanks to the new executor options.
-- **Node model**: Each node declares `input_ports`, `output_ports`, and a
+- **Node metadata**: Each node class declares ports, documentation, and a parameter schema that feeds the frontend inspector (the node registry also returns schema defaults so the React Flow nodes are initialized sensibly).
-  `forward()` implementation.
-The two constant nodes inherit from a shared
-  `BaseNumberNode`, while the addition node demonstrates a GPU hint.
-- **Device placement**: The scheduler honors explicit `device_hint` values
-  (`cpu` or `gpu`) and otherwise defaults to a heuristic (math nodes prefer GPU).
+- **Device placement**: Explicit `device_hint` values (`cpu`, `gpu`) are honored while math nodes default to GPU.
+Nodes can be tagged with breakpoints from the UI, and the executor halts before hitting them.
-- **Frontend to backend communication**: The browser POSTs JSON graphs, displays
-  the returned outputs, and exposes the execution trace to prove the pipeline.
+- **Frontend / backend surface**: The React UI POSTs `{"graph": {...}, "options": {...}}` to `/api/run-graph`, then displays the returned `outputs`, `trace`, and `units` (which describe the device-aligned execution chunks).

 ## Roadmap ideas